argoproj/argo-cd/docs/user-guide/jsonnet.md

 # Jsonnet

 Any file matching `*.jsonnet` in a directory app is treated as a Jsonnet file.
-Argo CD evaluates the Jsonnet and is able to parse a generated object or array.
+ArgoCD evaluates the Jsonnet and is able to parse a generated object or array.

 ## Build Environment